PolySentry/directus-csv-bulk-import/README.md

 # Directus CSV import extension
 Extension created for [Directus](https://github.com/directus/directus).
-It adds new module which enables the bulk import elements to the collection from the CSV file.
+It adds a new module which enables the bulk import elements to the collection from the CSV file.

 ## Preview
 ![screen](https://github.com/PolySentry/bulk-import-extension/blob/feature/sc-4408/img/Screenshot%202022-01-17%20at%2014.04.58.png?raw=true)